 Cryptocurrencies will be accounted for as intangible assets with indefinite useful lives.
 An intangible asset with an indefinite useful life is not amortized but assessed for impairment annually, or more frequently, when events or changes in circumstances occur indicating that it is more likely than not that the indefinite-lived asset is impaired.
 Impairment exists when the carrying amount exceeds its fair value, which is measured using the quoted price of the cryptocurrency at the time its fair value is being measured.
-In testing for impairment, we have the option to first perform a qualitative assessment to determine whether it is more likely than not that an impairment exists, a quantitative impairment test is not necessary.
+In testing for impairment, we have the option to first perform a qualitative assessment to determine whether it is more likely than not that an impairment exists.
+If it is determined that it is not more likely than not that an impairment exists, a quantitative impairment test is not necessary.
 If management concludes otherwise, we are required to perform a quantitative impairment test.
 To the extent an impairment loss is recognized, the loss establishes the new cost basis of the asset.
 Subsequent reversal of impairment losses is not permitted.